Who is Bas?

 My initial thought was to become a tattoo artist, but the path to become one is through apprenticeship that starts with cleaning and working the front desk of a tattoo shop for no pay.
 As a forty-something I couldn’t get myself to do someone’s dirty work for them, either teach me to tattoo or not.
 Also, most tattoo shops are open late and on the weekends, so that wouldn’t work with my goal to spend more time with my family.

 Then I found Mel Fox from Rat Art Studios, a seasoned airbrush, pinstripe and hand lettering artist.
 He taught me how to airbrush and got me drawing and painting again.

-Being Bas, the happy artist.
+Being an artist.